Chocolate Ice Cream Soda

 Steps to Make Chocolate Ice Cream Soda

-- Pour the soda slowly down the side of the glass to control the foam.
+- Pour the soda slowly along the inside of the glass to control the foam and avoid overflow.

 Recipe Variations